 Budget Buy-Elite Handlz Ball Handling Gloves Basketball Dribbling

-These Elite Handlz ball handling gloves are made out of lycra and neoprene, for improved durability, flexibility, and breathability.
-The woven elastic bands are designed to improve resistance, for ultimate strength building during practice.
-The anti-grip palms will improve ball handling, dexterity, and coordination.
-The neoprene piping on the gloves is designed to remove excess sweat from the brow, so it’ll come in handy when you’re putting in work on the court.
-These gloves feature a Ve,cro secure strap and are made out of breathable lycra material, which will prevent your hands from sweating.
+Elite Handlz ball handling gloves are made of lycra and neoprene, enhancing durability, flexibility, and breathability.
+They incorporate woven elastic bands to increase resistance, promoting strength building during practice.
+The gloves have anti-grip palms for improved ball handling, dexterity, and coordination.
+The neoprene piping effectively eliminates excess sweat from the brow, making it useful during intense court sessions.
+These gloves have a Velcro secure strap and are crafted from breathable lycra material to prevent sweating in your hands.

 - Anti-grip palm